 What to Pack for Your Dog When Travelling?

 When you're travelling with your dog, you have to consider how you're going to keep them under control and entertained at other times.
 If they get excited when you open the door for them, or if they start jumping on the seats then you won't have a lot of room in your bag for your dog to jump around in.
 If they're comfortable around you then you should put them in the dog carrier.
 This is a soft crate which has a mesh top and a lid.
 You can make it a bit bigger if you're worried that your dog might injure themselves by jumping around too much.
 They're lightweight and perfect for travelling.
 Make sure that you've got something soft to lay your dog on for the journey.

 Of course, some dogs are more adventurous than others and if they're friendly to you, you can open your suitcase and let them have a bit of a sniff.
-Some people carry spare dog clothes in their luggage to avoid the 'I'm just not feeling myself' scenario.
+Some people carry spare dog clothes or CBD dog treats in their luggage as a 'just in case' for their dogs, especially if their dog struggles with travel anxiety and is prone to accidents.
+Having these two things readily available to you can prove useful if you are put into a situation that may have caused your dog stress.
 If you do decide to travel with your dog then you should make sure that you have all of the necessary doggie essentials such as your dog's lead and an extra lead for your own convenience.

 Top Tips for Travelling with Your Dog

 So now that you know what to do and what to pack, we hope that you're going to enjoy your trip.
 There are a few tricks that you can do to make sure that you're prepared when you travel.